APassbyDreg/BUAA-ML-Course-Code/README.md

 ## NOTE

-this is *NOT* the best solution, refernce it carefully
+this is *NOT* an optimal solution, refernce it carefully